trindade0596/api-rest-client/README.md

 # api-rest-client with authentication

+# note
-# note - The application is working only in memory, the data entered will be deleted if the system restarts, only the ADMIN user can delete the api, tests are incomplete.
+- The application is working only in memory, the data entered will be deleted if the system restarts, only the ADMIN user can DELETE data from the api, tests are incomplete.

+# Authenticated users:

-# username: admin, password: java
+ username: admin, password: java
-# username: user, pasword: java
+ username: user, pasword: java

 # example to post data: